REGISTRATION

 Is fundraising mandatory?

-No, we believe that everyone who signs up for this challenge is motived enough to help our cause to continue Fred Hollows' work, restoring sight to needlessly blind people.
+We believe that everyone who signs up for this challenge is motived to help our cause to continue Fred Hollows' work, restoring sight to needlessly blind people.
+A minimum $250 fundraising pledge in support of our work is part of the challenge.

-Thanks to some generous sponsors we will be able to offer small prices and incentives to our top fundraisers, just to make it worthwhile your efforts :)
+Thanks to some generous sponsors we will be able to offer small prizes and incentives to top fundraisers, to make it worthwhile your efforts :)

 How much of the money raised will go to help restore sight?